polterguy/sephia-five/README.md

 and [Camphora-Five](https://github.com/polterguy/camphora-five).
 Then follow the recipe below

 * Put the main _"/sephia-five/"_ folder inside of your _"/phosphorusfive/core/p5.webapp/system42/apps/"_ folder.
 Important; Make sure the Sephia Five folder is called exactly _"sephia-five"_.
-* Create a MySQL database, and create a connection string in your web.config, and name it "sephia"
+* Create a MySQL database, and create a connection string in your web.config, and name it "sephia".
+Your web.config file can be found in your _"/phosphorusfive/core/p5.webapp/"_ folder.
+There should be an example connection string for connecting to a local MySQL database there.
 * Install GnuPG (on Mac use GPG Keychain for instance)

 Restart your web server process, configure Sephia, and enjoy.